-\$5,000,000 in funding is available.
-Schools may apply for up to \$180,000 but average awards will be closer to \$50,000.
-Schools should apply for only as much funding as needed to provide high quality instruction by distance learning.
+\$5,000,000 in funding was made available.
+Just over \$3.2M was awarded in the Round 1 competition, and almost \$1.8M is available to Round 2 applicants.
+Schools may apply for up to \$180,000 but the average award will be lower.
+Schools should apply for as much funding as needed to provide high quality instruction by distance learning.
 Awards may be less than the amount requested, depending on availability of funding.
 Funding decisions will be based on need and will consider at-risk indicators.